Margaret Gilmour

 M, #29599, d. after 1739

-William Cochrane was the son of Sir John Cochrane and Margaret Strickland.1 He married Lady Mary Bruce, daughter of Alexander Bruce, 2nd Earl of Kincardine and Veronica van Arson, on 19 April 1681.1 He died after 1739.1
+William Cochrane was the son of Sir John Cochrane and Margaret Strickland.1 He married Lady Mary Bruce, daughter of Alexander Bruce, 2nd Earl of Kincardine and Veronica van Aersen, on 19 April 1681.1 He died after 1739.1

-William Cochrane lived at Ochiltree, Scotland.1
+He lived at Ochiltree, ScotlandG.1

 Children of William Cochrane and Lady Mary Bruce